Frantic? Can’t possibly take anything out of your schedule? Modern life is flat out, and that’s that.

 Have a look through the following ‘types’ of busy (adapted from Soul Sisters Empowerment Groups), and see if you can identify your own style.

 Being busy equals being significant.
 Keeping your schedule jam-packed keeps you as important as everyone else – it’s how you create your worth.
+Design your real badge of honour at One Stop Badges.

 People say, ‘I don’t know how you do it!’ (and secretly, you love hearing that).
 The truth is, though, you don’t know how you do it either – or even if you want to.
 All you know is that other people notice and admire you what you’re doing – and you love that.